-Selling a house can be a stressful ordeal, especially if you’re in a rush to get it sold.
-However, the home selling process can vary greatly based on your circumstances.
+Selling a house can be a stressful ordeal, especially if you’re in a rush to sell it.
+However, the home selling process can vary significantly based on your circumstances.

 But how long does it take for a house to sell?

-The answer depends on how you’re selling your house (among other things).
-It can take months to prep your house for the market, deal with potential buyers, and wait for the closing process to be completed.
-However, you can also sell your house in under two weeks if you work with a cash home buyer.
+The answer depends on how you sell your house (among other things).
+It can take months to prep your home for the market, deal with potential buyers, and wait for the closing process to be completed.
+However, you can sell your house in under two weeks if you work with a cash buyer.

 Not sure where that leaves you?
 Keep reading for a quick guide on what to expect when selling your home.

 Most often, people sell their homes using realtors.
 Realtors have an in-depth knowledge of the local housing market.
-They also have important connections with other realtors who have clients looking to buy.
+They also have meaningful connections with other realtors with clients looking to buy.

 Furthermore, real estate agents have access to multiple listing services where they can post your listing.
 Then, your house will be seen by potential home buyers on all the major house listing sites.